Global-Policy-Lab/gpl-covid/README.md

 ##### United States
 1. `python codes/data/usa/merge_policy_and_cases.py`: Merge all US data.
 This outputs [data/processed/adm1/USA_processed.csv](data/processed/adm1/USA_processed.csv).
-2. (optional) `python codes/data/usa/filter-processed-to-end-date.py`: Run the script to filter [data/processed/adm1/USA_processed.csv](data/processed/adm1/USA_processed.csv) to exclude data after 3/18, if you want to replicate our original dataset.
-3. (optional) `Rscript codes/data/usa/check_health_data.R`: Confirm that known data quality issues have been dealt with.
+2. (optional) `Rscript codes/data/usa/check_health_data.R`: Confirm that known data quality issues have been dealt with.

 ### Regression model estimation
 Once data is obtained and processed, you can estimate regression models for each country using the following command: